Pebble Beach Concours d'Elegance: Other Awards

+The Stanford Award

+The Stanford University Center for Automotive Research at Stanford (CARS) and the Hasso Plattner Institute of Design (also known as the D.school) present the Award for Automotive Innovation to vehicles which have truly impacted the challenge of a sustainable future through excellence in technology and innovation.
+The judging team is composed of Stanford students who, in the quarter leading up to the Concours, enroll in a course to do a rigorous dive into the principles of design, innovation, and automobile engineering to create an evaluation rubric to judge vehicles.

+During Monterey Car Week, students travel to Pebble Beach for their capstone project, using the rubric they created to evaluate a slate of vehicles and select the Award winner.

+In 2023, the Stanford Award recipient was a 1928 Mercedes-Benz SSK 710 Sport Two-Seater, shown by John Houlihan of Ireland.

+In 2024, the Stanford Award recipient was a 1934 Bugatti Type 59 Sports, shown by Fritz Burkard of Switzerland.
+The same Bugatti also took home Best of Show that year.

+The course was launched and taught by Design thinking proponent David M. Kelley, the co-founder of IDEO and founder of the D.school.

+Gran Turismo Award

 Since 2008, Japanese-American Kazunori Yamauchi and the president of Polyphony Digital, creator of the Gran Turismo series, has presented the Gran Turismo Award to the participant vehicle that stands out as exemplary among the competition, whether it be due to rarity, quality of restoration, or stunning appearance.
 The owners of the winning vehicle are then offered the opportunity to have their car featured in the Gran Turismo series.
 Yamauchi is also an honorary judge for the main awards.

 In 2021, the Gran Turismo Award went to a 1969 Ferrari 512 S Berlinetta once driven by Jacky Ickx and John Surtees owned by Swiss-based Frenchman Pierre Mellinger.